Back to Directory

 Biography

-Dr Gabriel Fernandes is a Senior physiotherapist with over 15 years of experience in elite sport, and private practice.
-He has worked extensively with high-performance athletes, including serving as head physiotherapist for national rowing teams and the Italian national beach volleyball teams through to the Rio 2016 Olympic Games.
+Dr Gabriel Fernandes is a Senior Physiotherapist with over 15 years of experience in elite sport and private practice.
+He has worked extensively with high-performance athletes and served as Head Physiotherapist for the Italian National Beach Volleyball teams from 2011 through the Rio 2016 Olympic Games.
 He was also part of the physiotherapy team at the Gold Coast 2018 Commonwealth Games.

-Gabriel completed his PhD in Sports Medicine at Queensland University of Technology (QUT), where his research investigated the influence of the central nervous system in triceps surae muscle deficits in runners with Achilles tendinopathy.
+Gabriel completed his PhD in Sports Medicine at the Queensland University of Technology (QUT), where his research investigated central nervous system contributions to triceps surae muscle deficits in runners with Achilles tendinopathy.

 Research